Bentley Oakes

 • digital twins, including their structure and construction

-• verification of cyber-physical systems
+• the application of machine learning to cyber-physical systems

 • model transformations and their verification